 In the absence of any special covenants, the grantor of shooting rights is not precluded from using the land in the ordinary and accustomed way, having regard to its character at the date of the grant1.
 Thus, in the case of farming land, he cannot be prevented from altering the course of husbandry2, cutting down timber or underwood, or doing any other act falling within the ordinary course of estate management3.
-But any act done with the intention of injuring the rights granted
+But any act done with the intention of injuring the rights granted4, or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.